Date of Award:

 To merely analyze and present the weaknesses of a defense would open the door for attackers and make their job easier.
 Thus, creating a defense mechanism against the new attack is equally important.
 This thesis proposes a design against the new model of bot infection and also implements the design.
 Experiments were conducted to validate and fine-tune the design and eliminate flaws in the new defense mechanism.

 Ramesh Babu, Lokesh Babu, "Covert Botnet Implementation and Defense Against Covert Botnets" (2009).
 All Graduate Theses and Dissertations.
-Paper 398.
+398.